Paul-Henri Spaak: NATO

 In 1956, he was chosen by the Council of NATO to succeed Lord Ismay as secretary general.
-He held this office from 1957 until 1961, when he was succeeded by Dirk Stikker. he feuded constantly with French president Charles de Gaulle.
+He held this office from 1957 until 1961, when he was succeeded by Dirk Stikker.
+He feuded constantly with French president Charles de Gaulle.
 He publicly attacked de Gaulle, blaming him for unjustly and unwisely blocking NATO's progress and stalling efforts toward European and Atlantic integration.
-De Gaulle was uncompromising in issues related to national sovereignty, mistrusted the United States and considered Britain to be an American puppet; he insisted on developing French nuclear capabilities.
+De Gaulle was uncompromising on issues related to national sovereignty, mistrusted the United States and considered Britain to be an American puppet; he insisted on developing French nuclear capabilities.
 Although Spaak used every diplomatic method at his disposal, his opinion mattered little to the main players in NATO.
 When, in 1962, France, under de Gaulle, attempted to block both British entry to the European Communities and undermine their supranational foundation with the Fouchet Plan, Spaak working with Joseph Luns of the Netherlands rebuffed the idea.
 He was a staunch defender of the independence of the European Commission.
 "Europe of tomorrow must be a supranational Europe," he declared.
 In honour of his work for Europe, the first building of the European Parliament in Brussels was named after him.
 When France withdrew from an active role in NATO in 1966, he was instrumental in the selection of Brussels as the new headquarters.

 On 21 February 1961, Spaak was presented with the Medal of Freedom by US President John F. Kennedy.